Missouri Voters Approve Medicaid Expansion Despite Resistance From Republican Leaders

 Medicaid expansion has been fiercely resisted by Republican lawmakers and was placed on the ballot as the result of a petition.

-Expansion advocates enlisted the Fairness Project, a Washington DC-based campaigning organization, in developing and executing their campaign strategy.
-The Fairness Project has been involved in successful Medicaid expansion campaigns in other mostly conservative states, including Maine, Utah, Idaho, Nebraska and Oklahoma.
+Expansion advocates enlisted the Fairness Project, a Washington, D.C.-based campaigning organization, in developing and executing their campaign strategy.
+The Fairness Project has been involved in successful Medicaid expansion campaigns in other mostly conservative states, including Utah, Idaho, Nebraska and Oklahoma.

-The YES on 2 campaign was supported by a wide range of interests, including the Missouri Chamber of Commerce, the Missouri Hospital Association, the NAACP, the AFL-CIO and the AARP, among other groups.
+The YES on 2 campaign was supported by a wide range of interests, including the Missouri Chamber of Commerce, the Missouri Hospital Association, the NAACP, the AFL-CIO and the AARP.

 The coalition forged some unlikely alliances, including Planned Parenthood supporters and Catholic Charities of St. Louis, which is operated by the Archdiocese of St. Louis.